18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 ## Partitions or Queues

 Compute jobs are run on functional groups of nodes called partitions or queues.
 Each different partition has different capabilities (e.g. regular memory versus high memory nodes) and resource restrictions (e.g. time limits on jobs).
-Some nodes appear in several partitions.
-The following table lists the main partitions.
-The low partitions allow all users submit short jobs to the new nodes that have been purchased by several groups.
+Nodes may appear in several partitions.

+Some of the Ceres compute nodes have been purchased by individual researchers or research groups.
+These nodes are available to the owners in the priority* partitions but can also be used by anyone on the cluster through \*-low and scavenger* partitions.
+These partitions have been introduced to increase usage of the priority nodes while still allowing node owners to have guaranteed fast access to priority nodes.
+All \*-low partitions have 2-hour time limit.
+Scavenger* partitions have 3-weeks time limit, but jobs in this partition will be killed when resources are requested for the jobs in priority* partitions.
+Since jobs in the scavenger* partitions can be killed at any moment, running in those partitions does not affect job priorities in the community partitions.

+The following table lists partitions.
+Number of nodes in a specific partition can be adjusted from time to time and be different from the one published in this document.

 #### Community partitions